iphone

 1 Heat oil in large skillet over medium-high heat.
 Sprinkle chicken pieces liberally with salt and pepper.
 Brown chicken until golden, about 5 minutes per side.
 Work in batches so as to not crowd the pan.
 Remove and place in the slow-cooker.

-2 Add onions, peppers, garlic, tomatoes (with their juice), wine and red pepper flakes to slow-cooker.
+2 Add onions, peppers, garlic, tomatoes (with their juice), wine, paprika and red pepper flakes to slow-cooker.
 Add ½ of the prosciutto and cook on high for 1 hour, then set to low and cook for 4 to 6 hours, depending on your cooker.
 The sauce should taste rich and melded.
 Adjust seasoning with salt and freshly ground pepper, if desired.

 3 Quickly sauté the remaining prosciutto.
 Place the chicken pieces in a large serving bowl.
 Remove large pieces of peppers from sauce and place on top of chicken for a colorful garnish.
 If desired, you can use an immersion blender in sauce for 30 seconds or so to puree some of the remaining vegetables for a thicker sauce.
 Do not make it entirely smooth, though – that’s not the point here.
 Pour the sauce into the bowl with chicken.
 Garnish with the sautéed prosciutto and chopped parsley.